-Welcome to TLC's Operational Management CEU training course.
-It is our sincere hope that this CEU course will provide each participant with the skills necessary to become a better supervisor.
+Welcome to TLC's Basic Supervision CEU course.
+It is our sincere hope that this course will provide each participant with the skills necessary to become a better supervisor.

-Management and leadership are not only important, but are a large part of today's business and public works industries.
-Every public and most private facilities need capable supervisors.
-One common problem with most supervisors and managers is that they cannot find the time or resources to improve their supervisory skills.
+Management is a large part of today's business and public works' industry.
+Every public and most private facilities need capable supervisor.
+One common problem with most supervisors' and managers is that they cannot find the time or resources to take advantage to improve their supervisory skills.

 There have been many books and articles published recently to keep pace with the increased interest in developing effective supervisors for today's work force.
 Most of these books and articles focus on methods and techniques rather than on the human or people effects.

-In contrast, this course attempts to identify and clarify the importance of including each supervisor's present personality, knowledge and skills to become the best kind of supervisor they can be.
+In contrast, this course attempts to identify and clarify the importance of including each supervisor's present personality, knowledge and skill to become the best kind of supervisor they can be.